yaroslavborbat/zellij-playbooks/README.md

 - **`bind_reload`**: *(default: `Ctrl r`)* - Keybinding to reload files from current directory
 - **`bind_switch_filter_id`**: *(default: `Ctrl i`)* - Keybinding to switch to ID filtering mode
 - **`pipe_mode`**: *(default: `false`)* - Enable pipe mode for external text input
+- **`cwd`**: (optional) — Set a fixed directory to always open.
+If specified, the plugin will ignore the current working directory and load files from this path instead.

 ---